 Botox can be highly effective as a treatment for the pain and jaw bulkiness that are symptoms of TMJ problems.
 However, if administered improperly it may not work or even produce some very unpleasant outcomes.

-Have more questions about Botox injections in the masseter muscles?
+Have more questions about Botox for TMJ in the masseter muscles?
 Feel free to comment below: